DataResponsibly/ZNO-Dataset/datasheet.md

 - **Is any information missing from individual instances?** <!--- If so, please provide a description explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information but might include, e.g., redacted text. -->

     Some features (e.g., language of the class or raw score in Students) contain missing values.
 This is due to the fact that in some years, some information was not collected or published.
+The chart below shows for which years and dataset a ceratin feture is available:

     |                             |                       |          |          |          |          |          |          |          |          |
     | :-------------------------: | :-------------------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :------: |